ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-28-etc-transaction-security-what-is-a-good-number-of-block-confirmations/index.md

 In this post, we will explain how many block confirmations are necessary for transactions to be considered final or secure.
 The main concept to understand is that transactions become more secure as more blocks are built on top of them.

-The variables we will consider are the stage in which a transaction is, the fact that sometimes there may be more than one block as candidates for the canonical chain, and determining confirmation security thresholds based on the value of transactions vs the value of blocks.
+We will consider the stage of the transaction, the possibility of more than one block being a candidate for the canonical chain, and determining the confirmation security thresholds based on transaction value vs block value.

 ## Sending a Transaction Is Not Enough to Consider it Secure